Loops Outside a Black Hole: Introduction

 In what follows, we will only be interested in scalar theories in the bulk.
 Even in this simple case of scalar theories, there are many interesting questions that can be studied in the bulk.
 Scalar theories of the kind we study here do not exhibit any non-Markovian behaviour; they are completely Markovian \cite{Ghosh:2020lel} and show no memory effects.
 One interesting question here is how the fluctuations affect even the Markovian (short-lived) physics.
 This is akin to asking how the thermal fluctuations of water affect the dissolution of salt in water.
 Note that the dissolution of salt in water is a Markovian process, i.e., it is short-lived.

 Purely from the perspective of the bulk physics, one of our goals is to initiate a systematic study of \emph{in-in} loops in a black hole spacetime.
 We view the grSK geometry as a laboratory to do this.
 In particular, we would like to present an explicit diagrammatics in the exterior of black holes which would allow the computation of boundary Schwinger-Keldysh correlators.
 Importantly, we would like this diagrammatics to make manifest the microscopic unitarity as well as the thermality of the black hole.
 In other words, the diagrammatics should make manifest the Veltman largest time equation and Cutkosky cutting rules \cite{Veltman:1994wz}, as well as satisfying the Kubo-Martin-Schwinger conditions \cite{Kubo:1957mj, Martin:1959jp}.
-In spirit, this is along the lines of \cite{Costantino:2020vdu}.

 In this work, we develop the exterior quantum field theory using a Schwinger–Dyson equation approach.
 We do not ruminate on the details of this approach to quantum field theory in the main text; instead, we relegate these to the appendices, keeping the main text entirely self-contained.
 The main point to note is that two \emph{a priori} distinct quantum field theories---the grSK QFT, and the exterior EFT---provide the same results for boundary correlators even at loop-orders (see Sec.\ref{sec:Equivalence}).
 We check this for many loop diagrams, all the way up to three loops.